Reaching new heights: C of I student a climbing star

 “What I love about climbing is the physical problem solving,” Fultz said.
 “Here you have this challenge in front of you, and you have to solve it in your mind and then try to execute your solution with your body.
 I’ve always enjoyed puzzles like that.
 It feels so awesome when you figure it out and reach the top.”

 Famous or not, Fultz is one of the best young climbers in the nation.
 He has been competing across the country since his early teens, and he became the first person from Idaho – and the entire Big Sky region – to win USA Climbing Junior Nationals in 2004.
-Fultz put climbing on the back burner for a couple of years while he starred in football and track at nearby Columbia High School in Nampa, but his dedication to the sport has reached new heights since he enrolled at C of I. He remains undefeated in Idaho competition and qualified for his first World Cup last year event by finishing sixth at a Professional Bouldering Series national event in Salt Lake City.
-He chose not to attend the World Cup, but plans to go this year if he qualifies again.
+Fultz put climbing on the back burner for a couple of years while he starred in football and track at nearby Columbia High School in Nampa, but his dedication to the sport has reached new heights since he enrolled at C of I. He remains undefeated in Idaho competition and qualified for his first World Cup event in 2011 by finishing sixth at a Professional Bouldering Series national event in Salt Lake City.

 “It’s been really exciting getting back into climbing,” Fultz said.
 “If you qualify for World Cup, you get to compete in Europe, so I’m definitely interested in that.
 But I also enjoy climbing outside just for fun here in Idaho.”